-The trail: From the staging area, begin heading northeast uphill on the grated Beeline Highway.
-After 1.1 miles, you’ll cross over a cattle guard and the road will fork.
+The trail: From the staging area, begin heading northeast uphill on the grated Old Beeline Highway.
+After 1.2 miles, you’ll cross over a cattle guard and the road will fork.
 Stay left here – the road is now known as F.S.
-25.The trail remains easy and grated as it winds through some beautiful forest as well as it passes some great campsites.
-Don’t let this first impression deceive you and make you think that the entire trail is like this – in fact, it will quickly deteriorate over the next few miles.
-The trail begins to turn right at 3.0 miles, now heading in a northerly direction.
-Stay right at 3.8 miles where F.S.
+25. Going to the right is the return trip via the extremely difficult loop after Sunflower Mine.
+The trail remains easy and grated as it winds through some beautiful forest and passes some great campsites.
+The trail remains mostly easy and pleasant for the first few miles before deteriorating ahead.
+At 3.2 miles, the trail turns right heading in a northerly direction.
+Stay right at 3.9 miles where F.S.
 25 continues to the left.
 The trail is now referred to as F.S.
 25A and this point marks the end of the easy portion.
-From here on out, the trail will become increasingly difficult as you near Sunflower Mine.
-Stay to the right as you pass a significant washout on the trail at 3.9 miles, than proceed up a rocky hill.
-Riders choice at 4.0 miles, to the left is an easier section, straight ahead is a slightly more difficult trail – both end up at the same place just ahead.
-The moderately difficult trail is now significantly more rocky and narrow and begins to head west at 4.4 miles.
-At 4.7 miles you’ll pass by a rock ledge on the right of the trail and then the trail will turn right into a boulder-strewn creek.
+From here on out, the trail will become increasingly difficult as you head towards Sunflower Mine.
+Stay to the right as you pass a significant washout on the trail at 4.0 miles, than proceed up a rocky hill.
+Driver’s choice at 4.2 miles, to the left is the easier trail, straight ahead over the hill is a slightly more difficult trail – both end up at the same place just ahead.
+The moderately difficult trail is now significantly more rocky and narrow and begins to head west at 4.5 miles.
+At 4.8 miles you’ll pass by a rock ledge on the right of the trail and then the trail will turn right and drop into a boulder-strewn creek.